-Field Field Description Factory Default GMRP You can enable or disable GMRP by enabling the checkbox.
+Field Field Description Factory Default GMRP You can enable or disable GMRP byenabling the Disabled check box.
 To enables GMRP, the switch must be in 802.1q VLAN mode.
-Disabled.
-Port You can enable or disable GMRP on specified ports by clicking the corresponding checkbox.
-If you have already defined trunking group (e.g. Trk1), you can also enable it.
-If you check the All Port's box, all ports will be enabled.
-All Ports are disabled.
-Clear Statistics You can clear all GMRP Statistics Clears the records
+Port You can enable or disable GMRP on specified ports All Ports are by clicking the corresponding checkbox.
+If you have Disabled. already defined trunking group (e.g.,Trk1), you can also enable it.
+If you check the All Ports' box, all ports will be enabled.
+ClearStatistics You can clear all GMRP Statistics.
+Clears the records